Tierion/boltbox/simnet/README.md

 These shared volumes are necessary for the RPC interface to be able to locate the necessary macaroons and tls certificates If you run the script a second time, it will check for existing volumes, including wallet balances, mined blocks, etc.

+## Monitoring

+#### LNDMON

+The script will spin up an lndmon instance to use for monitoring one of your nodes.
+Unfortunately, lndmon does not currently support multi-node monitoring solutions out of the box, so only monitoring for `bob` is enabled. lndmon will use shared volumes and a shared network in order to connect it to the simnet containers.
+In order to accomplish this with the monitor's separate `docker-compose.yml`, we leverage docker compose's support for [extending configurations](https://docs.docker.com/compose/extends/).

 ## Troubleshooting

 The best thing to try and do to troubleshoot any issues is make sure all associated containers